Fort Morgan’s Historic Preservation Board is looking for applicants interested in serving on this unique city advisory board.

 The Historic Preservation Board exists to help preserve and protect the heritage of the city through the identification, evaluation, rehabilitation, adaptive use, restoration and public awareness of Fort Morgan’s historic and architectural resources.

-The terms of two current members are scheduled to expire Aug.
-11, and two other vacancies already exist with one being for a partial term and another being for a full term on the board.
+The terms of three current members are scheduled to expire Aug.
+11, and two other vacancies already exist, both being partial terms on the board.
 City residents who are interested in serving on the board are urged to submit applications as soon as possible.